CMSgov/bluebutton-site-static/_posts/2018-05-19-How-Beneficiaries-Authorize-an-App.md

 ### 3. Create an Account:

-If a beneficiary does not have an account on MyMedicare.gov they can create one using the "Create Account" link.
+If a beneficiary does not have a your Medicare account they can create one using the "Create Account" link.

-In order for a beneficiary to sign up for a MyMedicare.gov account they will need their Medicare card.
+In order for a beneficiary to sign up for a Medicare account they will need their Medicare card.
 This has their Medicare Number and their Medicare Part A and Part B eligibility dates.

 In our [Google Group](https://groups.google.com/forum/#!forum/Developer-group-for-cms-blue-button-api) we have seen a number of questions posed about Medicare Advantage beneficiaries.
 Medicare Advantage Pharmacy information (Part D claims) are found in the Blue Button 2.0 API.
-The question that is raised is how does a beneficiary register a MyMedicare.gov account in order to access their pharmacy claims if they don't have a Medicare Part A or Part B plan.
+The question that is raised is how does a beneficiary register a Medicare account in order to access their pharmacy claims if they don't have a Medicare Part A or Part B plan.
 The answer is that a beneficiary should refer to their Medicare card and enter the eligibility date for their Part A or Part B plan.
-A beneficiary does not have to be an active Part A or Part B plan in order to create a MyMedicare.gov online account.
+A beneficiary does not have to be an active Part A or Part B plan in order to create a Medicare online account.

-The other information needed to apply for a MyMedicare.gov account is:
+The other information needed to apply for a Medicare account is:

 - Last name
 - Date of Birth